Flying from Rome to Beijing: what you need to know

 London Heathrow Airport (LHR)

-70.57% of flights that depart Leonardo da Vinci-Fiumicino Airport arrive at their destination on schedule.
+70.57% of flights that take off from Leonardo da Vinci-Fiumicino Airport touch down at their destination on schedule.

 Ciampino-G. B. Pastine International Airport (CIA)

-Break up your Rome to Beijing flight with a stop so you can recharge or cross a new place off your list.
-Popular stopovers between Ciampino-G. B. Pastine International Airport and Beijing are:
+Break up your Rome to Beijing flight with a stop so you can freshen up or cross a new place off your list.
+Some top stopovers between Ciampino-G. B. Pastine International Airport and Beijing include:

 Manchester Airport (MAN)